HIPAA-Compliant Healthcare App Development — EHR & Portals

 01

-We establish your compliance requirements before any architecture decisions: HIPAA scope, PHI data flows, Business Associate Agreement requirements for every vendor in the stack, and the regulatory classification of any AI features (administrative automation vs clinical decision support).
+We establish your compliance requirements before making any architecture decisions.
+This covers HIPAA scope, PHI data flows, Business Associate Agreement requirements for every vendor in the stack, and the regulatory classification of any AI features (administrative automation vs clinical decision support).
 Deliverable: Compliance requirements document and HIPAA-aligned architecture specification.

 02

-Encryption strategy (AES-256 at rest, TLS 1.3 in transit), role-based access control design, audit logging specification (what is logged, where, and for how long), and session management policies.
-Security architecture is defined before UI design or development begins.
+We define the encryption strategy (AES-256 at rest, TLS 1.3 in transit), role-based access control design, audit logging specification (what is logged, where, and for how long), and session management policies.
+Security architecture is agreed before UI design or development begins.
 Deliverable: Security architecture document approved before development starts.

 03